 4. Update Your Slack Status

 Since you’re working remotely, one of the best practices for remote teams in Slack is to update your status.
-There are different ways to update your Slack status, but we’ll tackle a simple one as an example.
+There are different ways to update your status in Slack, but we’ll tackle a simple one as an example.

 Click on your profile picture to update your Slack status.
 You can also choose to clear your status after a specific period.